Trygvemb/Algorithms-Cloud-computing/index.md

 Welcome to my portfolio, where I document my learning journey and projects as part of my Computer Science and Software Development education.
 This semester, I have chosen two elective courses: **Algorithms** and **Cloud Computing**.
 Alongside these subjects, I am also working on a project for the company WePack with my team.

+For a more detailed overview of my progress, you can check out my [Study Log](StudyLog.md).

 # [Algorithms](Algorithms.md)

 **Why I Chose Algorithms**